getodk/governance/GOVERNANCE.md

 Anyone can become a committer; there are no special requirements, other than to have shown a willingness and ability to participate in the project as a team player.
 Typically, a potential committer will need to show that they have an understanding of the project, its objectives and its strategy.
 They will also have provided valuable contributions to the project over a period of time.

 New committers can be nominated by any existing committer.
 Once they have been nominated, there will be a vote by the project management committee (PMC; see below).
 Committer voting is one of the few activities that takes place on the project’s private management list.
 This is to allow PMC members to freely express their opinions about a nominee without causing embarrassment.
-Once the vote has been held, the aggregated voting results are published on the public mailing list.
+Once the vote has been held, the aggregated voting results are published on the public mailing lists.
 The nominee is entitled to request an explanation of any ‘no’ votes against them, regardless of the outcome of the vote.
 This explanation will be provided by the PMC Chair (see below) and will be anonymous and constructive in nature.

 Nominees may decline their appointment as a committer.
 However, this is unusual, as the project does not expect any specific time or resource commitment from its community members.
 The intention behind the role of committer is to allow people to contribute to the project more easily, not to tie them in to the project in any formal way.